JustAn0therDev/Beatbot/README.md

 ## Things to keep in mind:

-- If you do want to use the bot with your own discord token and YouTube API v3 Data Key, make sure to run the bot on a Windows machine, since the ytdl-core depencency seems to be unstable on Unix.
+- If you do want to use the bot with your own discord token and YouTube API v3 Data Key, make sure to run the bot on a Windows machine, since the ytdl-core depencency seems to be unstable on Unix (And if you have any suggestions on how to fix this lack of consistency, let me know!).

 - Make sure you're always executing functions and requesting for external resources asynchronosly, as it can lower performance or break the application's current state.